Cystitis

 - passing only small amounts of urine each time

-- a dull ache in the lower abdomen
+- a dull ache or pain in your lower abdomen (belly)

 - urine that smells, or looks cloudy or bloody